liyong31/lisa2/readme.md

-# swift
+# Lisa2

 Overview
 =======

-Swift is an LTLf to DFA conversion tool.
+Lisa 2.0 is an LTLf to DFA conversion tool.

 It is publicly available under the license GNU GPL v3.